Skip to main content

 Build Your Portfolio

-Faculty and industry mentors guide students as they build their high-quality portfolio of individual and collaborative projects, including a final thesis project, a calling card to enter the film and television industry.
+The faculty guides students as they build their high-quality portfolio of individual and collaborative projects, including a final thesis project, a calling card to enter the film and television industry.
+Watch our sizzle reel here.

 Program Offerings

-At the end of two years, students will graduate prepared to build above-the-line careers in screenwriting, directing, producing and digital media.
+At the end of two years, students will graduate prepared to build above-the-line careers in screenwriting, directing, and producing.

 Frequently Asked Questions